whats2000/GriffinOWO/README.md

 5. `/kw`: Manually warp 2/2 kuudra party
 6. `/fw`: Ignore waiting for all other players and warp the party when flare trade

+### Blacklist and Whitelist
+1. Kick Not Welcome Player: Kick if the player is not in the whitelist or the player is in the blacklist
+2. Transfer Back Not Welcome Player: Transfer Back the leader if the player is not in the whitelist or the player is in the blacklist

 ### Party Chat Trigger Command
 1. `!warp`: allow party members to warp the party
 2. `!allinv`: allow party members to enable all invite